sthakurr/cp-problems/rand_concepts/README.md

+**Time Complexities**

+For Recursive calls:
+Refer to [this](https://stackoverflow.com/questions/13467674/determining-complexity-for-recursive-functions-big-o-notation) for examples!

+- If the function is being called recursively n times before reaching the base case, it is O(n), often called linear.
+- If the function is called n-5 for each time, so we deduct five from n before calling the function, but n-5 is also O(n).
+(Actually called order of n/5 times.
+And, O(n/5) = O(n) ).
+- This function is log(n) base 5, for every time we divide by 5 before calling the function so its O(log(n))(base 5), often called logarithmic and most often Big O notation and complexity analysis uses base 2.
+- If each function call calls itself twice unless it has been recursed n times, it is O(2^n), or exponential.
+- (For loop + Recursive call): the for loop takes n/2 since we're increasing by 2, and the recursion takes n/5 and since the for loop is called recursively, therefore, the time complexity is in (n/5) * (n/2) = n^2/10

+For loops:

 **Disjoint Set/Union Find Algorithm**: It allows us to keep track of non-overlapping subsets of a set and perform find and union operations!
 Used to detect cycles in a graph.
 This method assumes that the graph doesn’t contain any self-loops as the implementation assumes that all of the vertices have self-loops (i.e. they are their own parents).
 Whenever we find that both the vertices of any edge correspond to the same subset, then there is a CYCLE!